Connect with us on social media...

 Minibeast Metropolis

 Minibeast Metropolis is teeming with life and houses one of the largest invertebrate collections in the UK.
-It is also home to snakes, reptiles and amphibians.
+It is also home to reptiles, snakes, and amphibians.
 Come and see these fascinating creatures up close!

 • Giant Prickly Stick InsectGiant Prickly Stick Insect